How Much Do Chimney Repairs Cost in 2025?

 Chimney Chase Cover or Cap Replacement Cost

-On average, you can expect to pay around $300 for a chimney cap replacement.
+On average, you can expect to pay $300 for a chimney cap replacement.
 The cover (sometimes called a cap) protects your flue and is at the very top of the chimney.

 Chimney Flue Repair Cost